rahibvk/AI-EXAM-SYSTEM/README.md

 ### 🎓 Student Management
 - **Unified Roster**: Teachers can view and manage all students in a centralized dashboard.
-- **Easy Enrollment**: Enrolling students into courses via email search.
+- **Easy Enrollment**: Enrolling students into courses via email or name search.
 - **Access Control**: Role-based permissions ensuring students only access their assigned assessments.

 ### 📝 Exam Generation (AI-Powered)